 1 or 2 Tbsp milk

 1. Mix flour and salt onto work surface or in a large bowl.
 Using your fingertips, mix butter very quickly into flour mixture until crumbly.

 2. In a little bowl, combine the egg yolk and 5 tablespoons (1/3 cup) of milk.
 Gradually add to the flour mixture, tossing with a fork until dough forms a ball.
-Divide dough in half, wrap in plastic and refrigerate for 30 minutes.
+Divide dough in half, wrap in backing papaper and refrigerate for 30 minutes.

 MAKE THE FILLING